PadSplit uses the Airbnb model to tackle the country’s affordable housing crisis – TechCrunch

 “Every zoning law in America was based on a system that had no racial equity.
 We’re still battling those vestiges that exist in almost every jurisdiction,” he says.

 And for LeBlanc the problem goes back to nearly 100 years.
-“If you acknowledge that racial inequality led to income stratification where it was impossible for returning Black GIs to get access to the same wealth building opportunities that white returning GIs had.. it’s no surprise that you have lower incomes by a substantial margin for African Americans as you do for whites.”
+“If you acknowledge that racial inequality led to income stratification where it was impossible for returning Black GIs to get access to the same wealth-building opportunities that white returning GIs had… it’s no surprise that you have lower incomes by a substantial margin for African Americans as you do for whites.”

 LeBlanc sees his business providing an additional revenue stream for the owners who rent properties, and an on-ramp to the financial system for people who are at risk or historically disenfranchised.